Skip to main content

 Hormonal Health 101

-If you want to improve your hormones, the first thing to do is to improve your food intake and possibly add nutritional supplements that can support hormone manufacturing.
-Hormones are made from nutrients with the help of enzymes which require minerals.
+If you wish to optimize your hormones, the first thing to look at is your diet.
+You can also add nutritional supplements that can support hormone production.
+Hormones are made from nutrients, with the help of enzymes, which require minerals.

-The food that people ate in the Palaeolithic times before agriculture existed.
-This includes fresh vegetables, if possible, organic not canned or those with preservatives and pesticides.
-Pasture raised meat, chicken, wild caught fish cooked at a low temperature.
+Answer: the food that people ate in the Palaeolithic times, before agriculture existed.
+This includes fresh vegetables and, if possible, organic, not canned or those with preservatives and pesticides.
+Pasture raised meat, chicken, and wild caught fish, cooked at a low temperature, are also approved.

-Estrogens, androgens, progesterone and others of the steroid family all come from the precursor Cholesterol.
-Although it doesn’t have good press since the mid 80’s, cholesterol is a vital substance.
-The body produces the needed amounts in the liver.
-People on low-fat, low-cholesterol diets find their hormonal balance is disturbed.
+Although it hasn’t received good press, since the mid 80’s, cholesterol is a vital substance.
+The body produces the required amounts in the liver.
+People on low-fat, low-cholesterol diets find their hormonal balance disturbed.

-When you eat the whole fruit, especially at the end of the meal, the sugar gets into your blood stream slower and there’s no peak of sugar that blocks the secretion of hormones.
+Too much sugar, even in fruit juice, imbalances one’s hormones.
+It has been shown, for example, that children drinking fruit juice every morning, have a four times greater risk of obesity and grow two centimeters less, almost an inch less, per year.
+When you eat the whole fruit, especially at the end of the meal, the sugar gets into your blood stream more slowly and avoiding a peak of sugar to block the secretion of hormones.

 Did you know?